Haghanimanesh/ma.haghanimanesh-resume/index.md

   <p class="p1"><b>4.
 Maedeh Haghanimanesh</b>, Ehsan Baniasadi.
 "Thermal Modeling of Heating, Cooling and Solar Power of a Zero Energy Building with TRNSYS and TRNBUILD Software."
 To be submitted.
 (This article related to the project of Advanced solar energy course)</p>
   <a class="button button1"  href="https://haghanimanesh.github.io/ma.haghanimanesh-resume/abstract4.html"><b> Abstract of Article</b></a>

   <p class="p1"><b>5.
 Maedeh Haghanimanesh</b>, Ehsan Baniasadi.
-"Exergy-economic and exergy-environment analysis of waste heat recovery process from annealing furnace of cold rolled steel coils during cooling phase."
-In preparation.
+"Energy, Exergy, Exergy-Economic and Exergy-Environment (4E) Anlysis of Waste Heat Recovery Process from Annealing Furnace of Cold Rolled Steel Coils during Cooling Phase with PCMs Energy Storage- Part1: Simulation & 4E results" In preparation.
 (This article related to the master of science thesis course)</p>
   <a class="button button1"  href="https://haghanimanesh.github.io/ma.haghanimanesh-resume/abstract7.html"><b> Abstract of Article</b></a>

   <p class="p1"><b>6.
 Maedeh Haghanimanesh</b>, Ehsan Baniasadi.
+"Energy, Exergy, Exergy-Economic and Exergy-Environment (4E) Anlysis of Waste Heat Recovery Process from Annealing Furnace of Cold Rolled Steel Coils during Cooling Phase with PCMs Energy Storage- Part2: Parametric Results" In preparation.
+(This article related to the master of science thesis course)</p>
+  <a class="button button1"  href="https://haghanimanesh.github.io/ma.haghanimanesh-resume/abstract7.html"><b> Abstract of Article</b></a>

+   <p class="p1"><b>7.
+Maedeh Haghanimanesh</b>, Ehsan Baniasadi.
 "Exergy-economic and exergy-environmental analysis of waste heat recovery process from exhaust gas of box annealing furnace in cold rolling mill" In preparation.
 (This article related to the master of science thesis course)</p>
   <a class="button button1"  href="https://haghanimanesh.github.io/ma.haghanimanesh-resume/abstract8.html"><b> Abstract of Article</b></a>

-   <p class="p1"><b>7.
+   <p class="p1"><b>8.
 Maedeh Haghanimanesh</b>, Ehsan Baniasadi.
 "Study of new methods for dust control in industries" Internal magazine of Esfahan's Mobarakeh Steel complex (Jan.
 2021) (In Persian)</p>

   <hr/>
   <!-- -------------------------------------------------------- -->